matthijsgroen/fp-experiments/posts/2-first-parser.md

 Using the spread operator I would separate the first character from the rest, and compare it to the letter "a".

+By using the spread `...tail` operation, the string is converted to an array of characters.

 Then based on the success of the character, I would either:

 - Return the parsed character, and the remaining characters; or